-CHICAGO, IL – Chicago’s oldest social services agency Lawrence Hall recently celebrated its 150th Anniversary of serving communities and children with a sold out Gala held on Saturday, September 26, at The Harold Washington Library at 401 S. Plymouth Ct.
-As a result, $200,000 was raised through the night’s sponsorships and events to benefit Lawrence Hall’s programs.
+CHICAGO, IL – Chicago’s oldest social services agency, Lawrence Hall, recently celebrated its 150th Anniversary of serving communities and children with a sold-out gala held on Saturday, September 26, at the Harold Washington Library at 401 S. Plymouth Court. $200,000 was raised through the night’s sponsorships and events to benefit Lawrence Hall’s programs.

 “Our services have grown to extend support to families and communities so our reach goes beyond just servicing youth.
 We are thrilled to start a new chapter as we grow additional community-based programming,” said Teeple.

 This year’s gala was sponsored by The Meeker Magner Company, Charles & Jana Sample, The Lock Up LLC, Mark & Kathy McCareins, John & Julia Graham, Steven & Kathleen Groot, Jayne & Dan Coyne, Bronson & Michelé Hall, The AON Corporation, Hub International, ASGK Public Strategies, Perkins Coie, Kelley Kronenberg Attorneys at Law, Philadelphia Insurance Companies & BlueCross BlueShield of Illinois.
 Beverages were donated by Stricklin & Associates (Wirtz Beverage Illinois, DFV Wine, Illinois Sparkling Co., Revolution Brewery) and The Coca Cola Company.

 For more information, visit www.lawrencehall.org.